agama-project/agama-project.github.io/docs/user/urls.md

 ### `usb`

-The `usb://` scheme is a particular form of the `device://` but limited to USB devices.As mentioned before, the following URL will search the `profile/sles.json` in all USB devices.
+The `usb://` scheme is a particular form of the `device://` but limited to USB devices.
+As mentioned before, the following URL will search the `profile/sles.json` in all USB devices.

 ```text